 - Zakat payments will not be used to cover any administrative or operational costs incurred by OINUSA.

 Distribution of Zakat Funds

-OINUSA will direct Zakat funds toward supporting eligible orphans and widows in accordance with Zakat principles and requirements.
-These funds will be used to provide basic necessities, such as food, clothing, shelter, and education to orphaned children.
-OINUSA will collaborate with reputable Islamic scholars to ensure that all Zakat funds distributed to orphans align with Islamic principles.
-All Zakat payments received will be spent exclusively on programs and emergency responses to support orphaned children in the United States, as specified on our website.
+All Zakat payments received will be used exclusively for programs and emergency responses to support orphaned children in Muslim-majority countries, as specified on our website.
 Zakat donations collected will be spent within the annual spend/lunar year requirement, and the frequency of collection can be split throughout the year according to the payer’s preferences.

 OINUSA is committed to transparency and will create an annual Zakat Report to provide regular updates to donors on the collection and distribution of Zakat funds.
 In addition, OINUSA will categorize the Zakat spend on its 990 reports, beginning in 2023.